 Doctors may recommend stronger medication and muscle relaxants for dealing with moderate to severe chronic pain when over-the-counter medications prove ineffective.

 If sharp, stabbing pain on the lower left side of the back does not go away on its own or pain medication is unable to provide relief, physical therapy may be able to help you.
-Your doctor may recommend physical therapy after going through surgery as it is a common form of pain management for people whose back pain requires surgical treatment.
+Your doctor may recommend the best physical therapy after going through surgery as it is a common form of pain management for people whose back pain requires surgical treatment.
 Qualified and skilled therapists offer a variety of services to address your issues.

 Physical therapy is targeted towards reducing pain and stiffness as well as promoting a quicker recovery through guided and monitored activity.
 It also involves strengthening muscles, tendons, and ligaments and improving range of motion, correcting posture issues, and encouraging safe body movement.
 Physical therapists come up with exercise programs that you can perform at home for prolonged improvement and relief.
 They keep an eye on each individual’s progress and make modifications to the workout regime as needed.

 Although lower left side back pain varies in terms of severity, medications and physical therapy can provide the desired relief.
 However, if your back pain does not go away or lessen even after 1 to 2 weeks or continues to worsen, it may be a warning sign of some serious problem.

 Consult a healthcare provider if your back pain is becoming intolerable and begins to limit your movement.
 Additional lower left side back pain symptoms that indicate a potentially serious condition include:

 - Blood in the urine;